Vectors of spread:

-- The major threat to native amphibians is loss of natural habitat, and bullfrogs live best in degraded and modified lakes, ponds and wetlands in BC, so help conserve natural wetlands and work with local wetland and conservation societies to build new wetlands for native amphibians!
+- The major threat to native amphibians is the loss of natural habitat, and bullfrogs live best in degraded and modified lakes, ponds, and wetlands in BC, so help conserve natural wetlands and work with local wetland and conservation societies to build new wetlands for native amphibians!

 - BC Ministry of Environment, Bullfrog Factsheet, https://www2.gov.bc.ca/assets/gov/environment/plants-animals-and-ecosystems/invasive-species/alerts/american_bullfrog_alert.pdf

 - Central Kootenay Invasive Species Society, American Bullfrog, https://ckiss.ca/species/american-bullfrog/

 - Central Kootenay Invasive Species Society, American Bullfrog Surveillance and Eradication Program, http://a100.gov.bc.ca/appsdata/acat/documents/r52849/COL_F17_W_1222_1507657171664_7649412937.pdf

 - Rylee Murray, American Bullfrog specialist, Thompson Rivers University, https://palenlab.wordpress.com/rylee-murray/